DanReimer/eCommerceProject/README.md

 * Browser caching allows back navigation to restricted pages
 * Missing quantity field in product purchase form
 * Does Active Admin need to be responsive and usable on small devices?
+* Why don't the product cards in the search results use horizontal space?